GreinaHQ/exchanges/README.md

 ## About

-This repo contains the unadjustet, as well as an adjustet, list of all registered exchanges, trading platforms, regulated or non-regulated markets and trade reporting facilities, created, maintained and published by the ISO in ISO 10383.
+This repo contains the unadjustet ~~, as well as an adjustet,~~ list of all registered exchanges, trading platforms, regulated or non-regulated markets and trade reporting facilities, created, maintained and published by the ISO in ISO 10383.